Functional hypothalamic amenorrhea: History and physical exam

 To evaluate for FHA, a thorough personal history should be obtained.
 The patient should be asked about weight loss, level of physical activity, diet, low-weight eating disorders, significant stressors, menstrual pattern, bone fractures, and substance abuse.
 Acknowledgement that one is categorized by one or more risk factors for FHA is a vulnerable point of discussion for many patients, and psychological consultations may be needed in order to reach a proper diagnosis.
 Clinicians should attempt to identify any recent emotional crises or otherwise stressful environmental factors which may have contributed to cessation of menses, as a multitude of chronic diseases including anxiety and depression may also lead to amenorrhea.
 In addition, physicians should also inquire about eating and reproductive disorders within the family.
 In patients presenting with structural abnormalities that may preclude regular menses, it is still necessary to take emotional history and lifestyle into account before establishing a diagnosis.
 These patients may still demonstrate patterns of excessive exercise or restrictive eating, proving the important role of behavioral etiology in FHA diagnosis.

-A full physical exam, external gynecological and bimanual exam can be performed to assess for organic causes of amenorrhea.
+A full physical exam, including an external gynecological and bimanual exam, can be performed to assess for organic causes of amenorrhea.
 Symptoms of hypoestrogenism, whose severity will positively correlate with the duration of hypoestrogenism, will be present in FHA patients; these can include lack of cervical mucus, pale areola and nipples, thinned, reddened vaginal and vestibular epithelium, and uterine hyperplasia, though FHA is not typically associated with hot flashes.
 FHA may present with weight loss, bradycardia, mottled, cool extremities, and/or yellowing of the skin.